 Personal opinion: drizzle chocolate.

-Why not add a little chocolate to your nut bar?
+Why not add a little chocolate to your granola bars?
 I mean, it’s so healthy that you’d be doing yourself a disservice if you didn’t add chocolate.
+I love using Lily’s Milk Chocolate Baking Chips because they have a great flavor and are pretty low in carbs.

 Seedy sprinkles are also acceptable because they contain all of the basic genetic makings of life (I think) which is very healthy and whatnot.